Saturday, February 14, 2026

 Portafilter and filter basket

-When I make a Flat White for my wife and me, the espresso starts flowing in under seven seconds.
-This means the extraction is too fast.
-This indicates the grind is too coarse.
+Making a flat white for my wife and me, the espresso started flowing in less than seven seconds.
+The extraction was too fast, the grind was too coarse.

-One must adjust the grinder to a finer setting by turning the dial on the side of the machine.
-Change the grinding size one unit at a time.
-A change of two is the limit.
+To adjust the grinder, turn the dial on the side of the machine in the direction indicated.
+Change the size one unit at a time.
+Two is the limit.
+I understand the grinder should be operating while making adjustment.

-The goal is to increase resistance, to slow the flow of espresso through the filter basket, resulting in a drier, more compact puck.
+Our goal here is to increase resistance slowing flow of espresso through filter basket.
+The result: a drier, more compact puck.

 How to Adjust the Grinder for a Slower Flow

-1. Adjust the Side Dial: Turn the grind dial on the side of the machine to a lower number.
+1. Adjust Using Side Dial: Turn the grind dial on the side of the machine to set a lower number.
 This results in a finer grind.
+Breville does not mention this but most experts agree that the grind size should only be adjusted with the grinder running.

 2. Adjust in Increments: Change the grind size by small increments (about 1–2 units at most).

-3. Increase Dose: If the dose is underweight and the razor does not touch the surface of the ground coffee in the portafilter with attached filter cup, you can increase the amount of coffee grounds by increasing the grinding time.
+3. Increase Dose: If the dose is underweight and the razor does not touch the surface of the grounds in the portafilter with filter cup inserted, increase the amount of coffee grounds by increasing the grinding time.
+Again, do this one second at at time.

-4. Adjust Internal Burrs: This is a real last ditch effort.
+4. Adjust Internal Burrs: This is really a last ditch effort.
 I have never tried this but I did find this recommendation on the Internet in a couple of places.

 Puck Condition